Rent Increases & Lease Terms in Saudi Arabia

 What is this right?

-• During the lease term: Your landlord cannot raise the rent during the active lease period unless the contract specifically allows it.
+• During the lease term: Your landlord cannot raise the rent during the active lease period unless the contract includes a specific escalation clause.

-• Payment schedule: Rent is typically paid in annual or semi-annual instalments, but monthly payment can be agreed upon in the contract.
+• Payment schedule: Rent in Saudi Arabia is typically paid in annual or semi-annual instalments by convention, though monthly payment can be negotiated.
+Payment terms are fixed in the Ejar contract.

-• Late payment: The contract may specify penalties for late rent payment, but these must be reasonable and stated in the lease.
+• Late payment: The contract may specify penalties for late rent payment, but these must be reasonable and clearly stated in the Ejar-registered lease.

 When does it apply?